steinbergmedia/midiremote-userscripts/mackie/c4/README.md

     correct position but the display value on the Mackie C4 does not.
 It the corresponding knob is nudged (one click to the right then left) the values will sync up.
 A fix is being investigated.
+-   As of 12.0.20, after the script is refreshed, the first bank change will result in empty display values.
+Subsequent bank changes will operate normally.

 ## Changelog:

 -   V 1.00 4/22/2022 -- Initial Release
 -   V 1.01 4/26/2022 -- Fixed issue making updates more responsive.
+-   V 1.02 5/05/2022 – Fixed startup issue introduced with Cubase 12.0.20

 Script written by Ron Garrison